Coventry Building Society Arena: Second stint at the arena (2014–2019)

-Third stint at the arena (2021–)
+Third stint at the arena (2021–present)

 On 10 March 2021, It was announced that Coventry City and Wasps had agreed to a ten-year deal, which would mean that the club would return to the stadium from the 2021–22 season.
 The club still intend to build a new stadium on land near the University of Warwick on the southern edge of the city, as a break clause in their contract will allow them to leave the Ricoh for their new stadium.
 Their first game back was a pre-season friendly on 1 August against Wolverhampton Wanderers in which Coventry lost 2–1.

 With the administration of Wasps and subsequent transfer of ownership of the Coventry Building Society Arena Coventry City's deal became null and void and the club did not sign to continue the deal with Frasers Group.
 Frasers Group issued the football club with a notice of eviction on 5 December should they choose to not sign a new deal running until May 2023.
 Coventry City signed the deal on 13 December agreeing to stay at the arena until at least May 2023.
 On 28 April 2023, it was announced that Coventry City and Frasers Group had agreed a five-year license for the club to continue to play at the Arena.
 It was also agreed that as part of the deal, no other sports team were to play home games at the Arena, after issues with the condition of the pitch under previous owners rugby union club Wasps.

 International football

-The venue hosted two England under-21 internationals.
+The venue hosted three England under-21 internationals.
 The first was a 2007 European U-21 Championship qualification play-off match against Germany on 5 October 2006.
 The hosts edged out the visitors 1–0 thanks to Leighton Baines' 77th-minute goal.
-The other was a 2011 UEFA European Under-21 Championship qualification Group 9 match against Macedonia on 9 October 2009.
+The second was a 2011 UEFA European Under-21 Championship qualification Group 9 match against Macedonia on 9 October 2009.
 The hosts beat the visitors 6–3, with goals from Kieran Gibbs, Micah Richards, and two apiece from Andy Carroll and Zavon Hines.
+The most recent being a 3–0 win for England U21 in 2015 against Kazakhstan U21.

 On 17 May 2007, England U-19 team played their home fixture against Netherlands U-19 team in the Elite qualifying group round.
 Netherlands won the game 2–1.